CollegiumAcademicum/collegiumacademicum.de/content/pages/hausprojekt/wohnen/index.en.md

 ---
-title: "Living"
+title: "Housing"
 ---

-Self-managed dormitory, education and culture center: the new Collegium Academicum is located on the site of the former US hospital in Heidelberg-Rohrbach.
-It comprises two previously built buildings and one new house which is made of wood on the basis of an innovative construction design.
+Self-managed dormitory, education and culture centre: the new Collegium Academicum is located on the site of the former US hospital in Heidelberg-Rohrbach.
+It comprises two existing buildings and one new building which is made of wood with an innovative architectural design.
 First tenants will move in by the end of 2021.

 {{< img src="uebersicht" alt="Übersicht des Geländes" attr="Maurice Frank 2018" >}}
     {{< img src="uebersicht" alt="Übersicht des Geländes" attr="Maurice Frank 2018" />}}